The speed is usually expressed as a fraction of the speed limit:

 The aberration of light:

-In this diagram explaining the geometry, S is the source emitter, P is the photon:
+In this diagram explaining the geometry, D is the detector-direction, P is the photon-direction:

 The apparent velocity of an object, as seen in a detector.